Migue8gl/Genetic-and-Memetic-Algorithms/README.md

 # Genetic-and-Memetic-Algorithms
-Poblation techniques for the Weight Learning Problem.
+Population techniques for the Weight Learning Problem.

 - This practice was done in the Metaheuristic (Metaheurísticas) subject at the UGR.
-It consists in study, understand and execute different poblation based algorithms such as genetic or memetic ones to solve the weight learning problem in three different data sets.
+It consists in study, understand and execute different population based algorithms such as genetic or memetic ones to solve the weight learning problem in three different data sets.

 ### Data Sets:
   * Parkinsons – data used to distinguish presence or absence